Beads-only Docker quickstart

 | Beads-read-only | Either image with GEMBA_BEADS_READ_ONLY=true | Review, audits, sharing a safe UI over real work | Blocked by Gemba before the adaptor |

-The UI starts in Beads-only mode with Beads surfaces enabled: Flat and Cascade board layouts, sort controls, milestone / epic / bead wrappers, details in the right-hand panel, Beads health, Beads history, and the Graph view.
+The UI starts in Beads-only mode with Beads surfaces enabled: the Board status columns, Refine table / hierarchy / swimlane views, sort controls, milestone / epic / bead wrappers, details in the right-hand panel, Beads health, Beads history, and the Graph view.
+Board state comes directly from Beads without dispatching agents.
 Agent sessions, dispatch, review, and escalation surfaces are hidden because no orchestration plane is active.

 Authentication